Entry into force: Treaties

-Acts
+Legislation

 The process of enactment, by which a bill becomes an Act, is separate from commencement.
 Even if a bill passes through all necessary stages to become an Act, it may not automatically come into force.
 Moreover, an Act may be repealed having never come into force.

 A country's law could determine that on being passed by lawmakers a bill becomes an act without further ado.
 However, more usually, the process whereby a bill becomes an Act is well prescribed in general constitutional or administrative legislation.
 This process varies from country to country, and from political system to political system.

 Typically, the process by which a bill becomes an Act includes signature or some other token of assent by the head of state and publication in an official gazette.
 In some systems, the head of state or some other official is required to definitely signify his approval, as for example in the granting of royal assent in the Commonwealth realms.
 In others, a bill automatically becomes an Act unless vetoed, as for example in the United States.
 But these steps do not, in themselves, make an act legally binding on the population.
 An act is typically brought into force in one of three ways: